Entry Details

 Wild-Card Creative

 Work that stands out so much, it simply doesn't fit into any other category.
-Can only be entered once when it's entered here—we can't wait to see it!
+Can only be entered once when it's entered here!

 22A Wild-Card Creative